Mohammad Waliullah

-His mother's name is Shahzadi Bibi his birthplace was village Sanaha post Mirzapur bazar district Gorakhpur state Uttar Pradesh.
-His family's already live in Sanaha........
+He was born in Gorakhpur district, Uttar Pradesh, to Mohammad Kasim Ali Mukhtar and Shahzadi Bibi.

 Judgeship

 Mohammad Waliullah was appointed as a judge of Allahabad High Court in July 1944.
-He was promoted to a senior judge on course to be considered as the chief justice of the court.
+He was promoted to a senior judge and was on course to be considered as the chief justice of the court.
 He died in office on 14 October 1952.